arastogi1111/MLP-Mixer-trainer/README.md

 # MLP-MIXER-KERAS

-We present a framework to train a variety of MLP Mixer models.
-Reference : [Original Paper](https://arxiv.org/abs/2105.01601) by Ilya Tolstikhin et al. [Google Research]
+This repo presents a framework to train a variety of MLP Mixer models.
+The framework was further used to conduct experimentation on non-linearities on the projection layers to match performance with Vision Transformers while being memory and compute efficient.

-Our pipeline is implemented in Keras and has many functionalities to train, fine-tune, and test it on different datasets.
+The pipeline is implemented in Keras and has many functionalities to train, fine-tune, and test it on different datasets.

-We provide the user with the option to choose:
+User is provided the option to choose:
 -	Model architecture : b16/l16/s16/b32/l32/s32
 -	Dataset : Cifar10, Pets, Tiny Imagenet
 -	Pretrained Model weights : B16 or L16 with ImageNet 1k or 21k
 -	Load a locally saved model
 -	Whether to fine-tune, train from scratch, or just test.

 The user can further specify hyperparameters like:
--	Activations and whether to use them (original paper did not for first layer)
+-	Non-linear Activations and whether to use them (original paper did not use them for the Projection layers)
 -	Un-Freezing of layers (Only top or all)
 -	Optimizers and learning rates, decays etc.
 -	Batch Size